hossamzee/geoqassim/readme.md

 - Make the date readable as possible.
 - Add alternative text to every image in the website.
 - Do the page tree correctly.
+- Do the unfulfilled URLs, e.g. RSS, and Twitter.
+- Do the users page in the control panel, so as, the login/logout page.
+- Do the maillist/newsletter.
+- Make a photo that consists of combined photos for each album.
+- Handle exceptions in production, never show the enduser what happened.
+- Check the style of the control panel rows.

 ## DONE: